eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 provided by the web browser and the mobile operating system, which can streamline this process, offering a seamless and intuitive user experience.
-- **3. Invocation Mechanism**: The Digital Credentials API removes the need for custom URL schemes for invoking a Wallet Unit
+- **3. Invocation Mechanism**: The Digital Credentials API removes the need for custom URL schemes for invoking a Wallet Unit.
+- **4. Clear Origin Verification**: The Digital Credential API enables including the origin information, such as the website domain or app package name, within the presentation request ensuring the authenticity of the request and enhancing trust for both Wallet Units and Users.
-- **4. Session binding**: The Digital Credentials API allows information about a session to be embedded in a presentation request.
+- **5. Session binding**: The Digital Credentials API allows information about a session to be embedded in a presentation request.
 At the same time the browser and the operating system handle context switching preventing session hijacking.